Highly Sensitive Acetylcholine Analysis – Cholinesterase Inhibitor Free

 In-Vivo Microdialysis Study

 Male Wistar rats (250-300g) were used in the following studies.
 Rats were surgically implanted with guide cannulae (Eicom CXG-6) in the striatum.
-Eight hours after guide cannula implantation a microdialysis probe was slowly inserted (CX-I-6-03) and perfused with Ringer’s solution at 1.0 μl/min.
+Eight hours after guide cannula implantation, a microdialysis probe was slowly inserted (CX-I-6-03) and perfused with Ringer’s solution at 1.0 μl/min.
 The dialysate was collected into an injector loop and mixed via a 3-way joint (JY-33) with an internal standard (IS).
 The sample was then automatically injected into the HPLC-ECD for automated analysis with Eicom’s online autoinjector (EAS-20).
 The results are shown in figures 2 and 3.

 Fig. 1 – Flow diagram of HPLC columns and detection Enzyme immobilized column (reactor) and the platinum working electrode can easily be used without chemical preparation such as enzyme modification of the working electrode.

 Fig. 2 – Standard chromatogram obtained from a 20 μl injection of a 10 nM standard.
 The Choline (Ch) peak appears prior to the IPHC peak at 8 min.

 Fig. 3 – ACh analysis obtained from a 20 μl striatum microdialysis sample.
 The ACh peak area corresponds to 10 fmol.
 This figure shows the basal condition following 3.5 hrs of aCSF perfusion without a cholinesterase inhibitor.
 The microdialysis probe used was Eicom CX-I-8-03, a 3 mm active membrane length.